Padres top Mariners in 11, clinch playoff spot | Sports-Games

 Padres top Mariners in 11, clinch playoff spot

-Mitch Moreland's bloop double down the left-field line scored Manny Machado with the go-ahead run in the top of the 11th inning as the San Diego Padres clinched a National League playoff berth with a 7-4 victory against the Seattle Mariners on Sunday afternoon at Petco Park.
-Wil Myers hit a three-run homer for the Padres (34-20), who captured at least a wild-card berth; their magic number to wrap up second place in the NL West is down to one over the San Francisco Giants.
+Mitch Moreland's bloop double down the left-field line scored Manny Machado with the go-ahead run in the top of the 11th inning Sunday as the San Diego Padres clinched their first National League playoff berth in 14 years with a 7-4 victory over the Seattle Mariners at Petco Park.
+Wil Myers hit a three-run homer for the Padres (34-20), who captured at least a wild-card berth.

 Right-hander Trevor Rosenthal (1-0) got the victory with two innings of relief.
 Mariners right-hander Casey Sadler (1-1) took the loss.
 The Mariners' Dylan Moore hit a two-run homer in the eighth to tie the score at 3.